 When the numerous tear glands in the eye produce fewer tears than they should, there is a chronic lack of lubrication and moisture in the eye, a condition known as Dry Eye Syndrome.

-Natural Remedies for Health are safe to use regularly without the harmful side effects of conventional medicine.
+Natural Remedies for Dry Eye are safe to use regularly without the harmful side effects of conventional medicine.